jamestim2021/summerLang/README.md

 - The first Commandment, When recurring on a list of atoms, lat, ask two questions about it: `(null? lat)` and else.
 When recurring on a number, n, ask two questions abount it: `(zero? n)` and else.
 - The second Commandment, use `cons` to build lists.
 - The forth Commandment, Always change at least one argument while recurring.
 It must be changed to be closer to termination.
-The changing argument must be tested in termination condition: when using `cdr`, test termination with `null?`
+The changing argument must be tested in termination condition: when using `cdr`, test termination with `null?` and when using `sub1`, test termination with `zero?`
+- The fifth Commandment, When building a value with `+`, always use 0 for the value of the terminating line, for adding 0 does not change the value of an addition.
+When building a value with `*`, always use 1 for the value of the terminating line, for multiplying by 1 does not change the value of a multiplitation.
+When building a value with a `cons`, always consider `'()` for the value of terminating line.

 Why use `Cond`?
 Because we need to ask questions about he actual arguments.

 ### 94

 Thinking of test make problem clear

+### 92